drogue-iot/blog.drogue.io/content/draft-from-device-to-cloud/index.md

 Let's have a quick look at the different technologies we will be focusing on in this post.

-## About LoRa
+## LoRa

 LoRa is a low power long range wireless protocol that operates in a lower frequency spectrum than WiFi, ZigBee and Bluetooth.
 This enables IoT use cases not possible with the shorter range technologies.
 We've [previously](https://blog.drogue.io/rust-and-lora/) seen how you can use LoRa with Rust.
 In this post, LoRa is only used as an example of one way to communicate from a drogue-device to drouge-cloud.
 We aim to support both WiFi, LoRa, NB-IoT and other wireless standards for working with drogue-cloud.

-## About drogue-device
+## Drogue Device

-Drogue-device is an [Actor framework](https://en.wikipedia.org/wiki/Actor_model) for writing embedded applications in Rust.
+Drogue Device is an [Actor framework](https://en.wikipedia.org/wiki/Actor_model) for writing embedded applications in Rust.
 The advantage of using [drogue-device](https://github.com/drogue-iot/drogue-device) is that you can represent sensors and peripherals as independent components (actors) and wire them together in your application, as a way to apply good software engineering principles in embedded programming.

 ## Drogue Cloud